 With a weight of just 38 pounds and a length of 10', the Maxim 100x is a very light and portable kayak.
 Despite its lightweight, this Kayak is nKayakcking in durability.
 It is made from high molecular weight polyethylene and impact-resistant RAM-X materials, giving it extra durability without adding weight.

 Pelican Maxim 100X Sit-inside Recreational Kayak

 When it comes to comfort, the Maxim 100x is the best.
 Kayaks with ERGOFORM padded backrests and seat cushions provide lumbar support as you paddle.
 In addition, you can adjust the footrests for a more ergonomic paddle position.

-This kayak also has plenty of gear storage.
-You'll have ample space to store your gear under the hatch and in the rear tank during your adventures.
+This Kayak alsoKayakplenty of gear storage.
+During your adventures, you'll have ample space to store your gear under the hatch and in the rear tank.
 Additionally, there's a rear flush-mounted rod holder.

 It's hard to imagine a better choice than the Pelican Maxim 100x Sit-In Recreational Kayak if you're looking for a short, portable, and affordable sit-in kayak.

 The Oru Inlet stands out as the unique paddle craft in our review.
 A foldable kayak makes transporting your paddle craft to and from the put-in accessible.

 As with all Oru kayaks, Oru Kayak Beach, the Inlet is constructed from double-layered polypropylene with a thickness of 5 mm.
 This material is highly puncture-resistant and UV-treated.
 A 20,000-use test has been conducted, making it as rugged as a classic plastic kayak.